ZillaRU/EmotiVoice-TPU/README.md

 cd -
 python3 demo_page.py
 ```
+## 3. Using OpenAi-like api
+- Install the dependencies: `pip3 install fastapi pydub uvicorn[standard] pyrubberband`.
+- Then, run `uvicorn openai_api:app --reload --host 0.0.0.0 --port [port_number]`, the service will be available at `hostip:port_number` in few seconds.
+The way to call the service is exactly the same as using OpenAI's TTS service.

 ## For more detailed usage, please refer to the README from the original repo of [EmotiVoice](https://github.com/netease-youdao/EmotiVoice) and [OpenVoice](https://github.com/myshell-ai/OpenVoice).